Bruna Surfistinha: Books

 In 2005, still under the auspices of the fame of her blog, Surfistinha published an account of her life.
-The book, titled "O Doce Veneno do Escorpião — O Diário de uma Garota de Programa" (The Sweet Poison of Scorpio - The Diary of a Call Girl), was a non-fictional description of life as a prostitute, written by journalist Jorge Tarquini, who collected the girl's testimonials to write the work.
+The book, titled "O Doce Veneno do Escorpião — O Diário de uma Garota de Programa" (The Scorpion’s Sweet Venom — The Diary of a Call Girl), was a non-fictional description of life as a prostitute, written by journalist Jorge Tarquini, who collected Surfistinha's testimonials to write the work.
 The only page Raquel herself wrote was the last, where she says she decided to drop prostitution.
 In the book, the reader finds descriptions of a young prostitute who entered a world, she said, unknown, but became routine to her:

 Once released, the book quickly topped the bestseller list, with crowded book signing and release nights in Portugal and Spain, as well as several print runs.
 The sales reached a total of 250 thousand copies.
 In 2006 a second book by Raquel, "O que Aprendi com Bruna Surfistinha" (What I Learned from Bruna Surfistinha), was released by the same publisher, Panda Books, with text written by same journalist Jorge Tarquini.
 Sales reached 18 thousand copies, considered good for the Brazilian market.
 In 2007, the third book of the series was released, "Na cama com Bruna Surfistinha" (In bed with Bruna Surfistinha), this time written by Raquel Pacheco.
 This book has material written especially for the adult audience, and there is an age indication on the cover.

 Film adaptation

 The film based on Bruna's story was approved by the Ministry of Culture to receive a state subsidy.
-The title was be the same as the first book, "O Doce Veneno do Escorpião" (The Sweet Poison of Scorpio), and would receive about four million reais by means of a tax waiver.
+The title was to be the same as the first book, "O Doce Veneno do Escorpião" (The Sweet Poison of Scorpio), and would receive about four million reais by means of a tax waiver.
 The film was directed by Marcus Baldini with screenplay by José Carvalho, Homero Olivetto and Antonia Pellegrino and produced by Rio producer TvZERO.
 Casting began in October 2007, with the shooting originally scheduled for 2008. and the premiere for April 2010.
 Deborah Secco was chosen to play Raquel.
 The film's first teaser was released July 19, 2010.
 The title was later changed to simply Bruna Surfistinha, and was a box office hit.